ab4464/pc2748.github.io/README.md

 # simplelesson
-An instructional website that teachers people how to speak Italian.
+An instructional website that teaches people how to speak Italian.